-Mandatory Retention and Good Cause Exemptions are provided for in Florida Statute 1008.25 and State Board Rule 6A-1.094221.
+Mandatory Retention and Good Cause Exemptions are provided for in Florida Statute $\underline{1008.25}$ and State Board Rule $\underline{6A-1.094221}$ .

-A grade 3 student scoring at Level 1 on the reading portion of the FSA must be retained unless exempted from retention for good cause.
+A grade 3 student scoring at Level 1 on the reading portion of the FSA statewide standardized assessment must be retained unless exempted from retention for good cause.
 Students qualifying for one of the following six good cause exemptions may be promoted.